HLA does give diplomas upon completion of all 22 required credits. For additional information, please visit Graduation Requirements.

 ACT/SAT scores are the primary measurement for college admissions and scholarships.
 Colleges look carefully at transcripts to make sure a prospective student has had the necessary courses required for admissions.
 The ACT/SAT tests validate the transcript.
 Accreditation does not make a difference in most cases.
 Please refer to Applying to College for additional information for college-bound students, ACT/SAT testing and a list of some of the colleges and universities that our students have attended.

 - Students who request an early graduation prior to age 17 or in less than 4 years of high school.
 (This does not apply to CollegePlus students and those taking dual enrollment courses).
+NOTE: Modified Path is not eligible for early graduation.

 - Homeschooled students, who enter HLA as a Senior with a parent-issued transcript, will be required to submit ACT/SAT scores before receiving an HLA diploma.